HuangJuanLR/Juan_ShaderandGraphGUI/README.md

 - In HLSL, the properties' references would be better to only contain one underscore in front while names contain consecutive underscores might be reserved

-- E.g. &BaseColor's reference will be __BaseColor by default containing two consecutive underscores
+- E.g. &BaseColor's reference sometimes will be __BaseColor by default containing two consecutive underscores (I try to reproduce this situation, but it doesn't happen every time)

-- We should manually remove one underscore to avoid any unpredictable errors
+- If this happened, We should manually remove one underscore to avoid any unpredictable errors

-- Shader Graph will report warnings about this but only when these properties are used
+- Notices that this case doesn't always happen, sometimes Unity gives the reference only one underscore.
+But if this happened, Shader Graph will report warnings about this but only when these properties are used

 ### Folder